ConSol/docker-headless-vnc-container/README.md

 the docker run command:

     docker run -it -p 5901:5901 -p 6901:6901 -e VNC_RESOLUTION=800x600 consol/rocky-xfce-vnc

+#### 3.3) Example: Start passwordless
+Set `VNC_PASSWORDLESS` to `true` to disable the VNC password.
+It is highly recommended that you put some kind of authorization mechanism before this.
+For example in the docker run command:

+    docker run -it -p 5901:5901 -p 6901:6901 -e VNC_PASSWORDLESS=true consol/rocky-xfce-vnc

 ### 4) View only VNC
 Since version `1.2.0` it's possible to prevent unwanted control via VNC.
 Therefore you can set the environment variable `VNC_VIEW_ONLY=true`.
 If set, the startup script will create a random password for the control connection and use the value of `VNC_PW` for view only connection over the VNC connection.